juliahollermeier/GEB_Projects_tools/Documentation/3_LabProject_Delivery.md

   <p><em>Figure 2: Visualization of the 3D orientation of the surgical_needle object in RoboDK.</em></p>
 </div>

-### **Conclusions**
+### **2. Approach to the proposed questions**

+Once the object was modified, we observed that when applying rotations, it did not behave as expected.
+This issue occurred because the coordinate system of the IMU and the local coordinate system of the 3D object in RoboDK were not aligned, leading to incorrect orientation results.
+Therefore, we needed to physically align the IMU device with the axes of the computer reference frame.

+### **Final conclusions and future applications**

 This laboratory session highlighted the importance of coordinate systems when working with 3D orientation.
 We observed that IMU data cannot be directly applied if the reference frames are not aligned, since different objects may have their own local coordinate systems.
 Therefore, a transformation is needed to align both systems and ensure that the orientation is displayed correctly.

 This seminar has proven highly beneficial for the upcoming development of our Final Degree Project (TFG) and the initial proposal (avant-projecte).
-Its core value lais in mastering GitHub as a collaborative platform, allowing all team members to track, modify, and review code in real time.
+Its core value lies in mastering GitHub as a collaborative platform, allowing all team members to track, modify, and review code in real time.
 Furthermore, gaining hands-on experience in sensor programming has provided us with the essential technical foundation required for the implementation of our project.